-Yoga and Tai Chi Classes
+Yoga, Mindful Meditation and Tai Chi

 With your doctor’s approval, exercise can be a great tool for dealing with lupus symptoms.
 Sometimes, however, traditional exercises—such as an aerobics class or weight training—can be difficult while dealing with swollen joints and fatigue.
 “Yoga, tai chi, and Pilates can be very useful for those with lupus,” says Stacy Ardoin, M.D., assistant professor of medicine at Ohio State University.
 “I recommend exercise to all my patients at the lupus clinic, and yoga, tai chi, and Pilates can promote stress reduction, flexibility, and endurance.
 Read the article, "Benefits-of-Yoga-Tai-Chi-and-Pilates" on the National Resource Center on Lupus.

-Yoga class: 1st Tuesday of month
+Yoga: 2nd Tuesday of month

-Tai chi class: 4th Wednesday of month
+Tai Chi: 4th Tuesday of month

 COST IS FREE BUT REGISTRATION FOR FIRST CLASS IS REQUIRED.
 After initial registration, the classes are drop-in.
 In case of inclement weather, check our Chapter Facebook page.